Trademark Licensing: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 - A product line history

-- A detailed business plan outlining proposed strategy for production, distribution, and sale products and identifying target audience
+- A detailed business plan outlining the proposed strategy for production, distribution, and sale products and identifying target audience

 In addition, the proposal and application must be accompanied by: